calmiLovesAI/TensorFlow2.0_InceptionV3/dataset/README.md

-The folder include train set, valid set and test set.
+The folder includes train set, valid set and test set.